photoprism/photoprism-docs/docs/user-guide/library/webdav.md

 # WebDAV File Upload #

+!!! tldr ""
+    For security reasons, the built-in WebDAV server is disabled when running in [public mode](../../getting-started/config-options.md) without authentication.

 You can use WebDAV-compatible apps, including Microsoft's Windows Explorer and Apple's Finder, to add files to your *originals* and *import* folders from a remote computer or mobile device.